 The good news is that goal-setting doesn’t have to add to the chaos; it can help you move through it.
 When there’s immense change and uncertainty, goals can help you get clear on what’s most important and transform your intentions into concrete plans and action.

-2. Seek perspective from your team and surface operating assumptions.
+2. Seek perspective and surface assumptions.

-- The office will remain closed / we will be teaching remotely until X.
+- The office will remain closed.

 - We want to prioritize serving the most marginalized people in our community—that’s X and Y.